SynBioDex/SBOL-visual/SEPs/SEP_V013.md

 Dissociation of an active CRISPR complex into gRNA and Cas9.

 ##### Notes
-The dissociation gylph is based on the SBGN Process Description dissociation glyph.
+The dissociation glyph is based on the SBGN Process Description dissociation glyph.

 #### Process